People's Committee Building HCMC: French Colonial Architecture & Photo Spot

-History & Symbolism: From Colony to Committee
+History and Symbolism: From Colonial Center to HCMC Headquarters

 Additional Information